AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/tc-lroot-classic.md

 ---
 title: Criar uma raiz de idioma usando a interface clássica
-seo-title: Criar uma raiz de idioma usando a interface clássica
+seo-title: Creating a Language Root Using the Classic UI
 description: Saiba como criar uma raiz de idioma usando a interface clássica.
-seo-description: Saiba como criar uma raiz de idioma usando a interface clássica.
+seo-description: Learn how to create a language root using the Classic UI.
 uuid: 62e40d39-2868-4d3d-9af7-c60a1a658be0
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES